 Update: The Planned Parenthood clinic shooter Robert Lewis Dear was one of the thousands of potheads who have moved to Colorado because we decriminalized marijuana.
 Our governor John Hickenlooper and the mindless voters who decriminalized pot (see the horrific effects of weed, just below) have attracted Robert Dear to Colorado, along with many other drug addicts, drug dealers, schizophrenics, criminals, and all around losers.
 On December 7th, the Denver Post has finally gotten around to reporting what we've been reporting all along, that the lure of getting high with impunity brought Robert Lewis Dear to our state.
 (And of course, as reported, the hero police officer was a pro-life supporter and signer of Colorado RTL's personhood petition.)

 Since 9/11, two of America's more notorious terrorists have been potheads, Muslim Boston Bomber Dzhokhar Tsarnaev and Chattanooga's Islamic Muhammad Abdulazeez.
-May 2017 Update: Here at BEL we've filed Public Records Act requests with the San Bernardino County Coroner's Office which, 18 months after the attack, has still not released the Farook autopsy.
-We will continue to discover whether or not California's Muslim terrorist, like other Jihadis, was using drugs to help him commit his atrocities.
+June 2017 Update: Here at BEL we've filed repeated Public Records Act requests with the San Bernardino County Coroner's Office which, 19 months after the attack and counting, has still not released the Farook autopsy.
+We will continue to try to discover whether or not California's Muslim terrorist, like other Jihadis, was using drugs to help him commit his atrocities.

-2017 News Update: Another Muslim pothead terrorist, Salman Abedi, was a university dropout loser.
+2017 News: Another Muslim pothead terrorist, Salman Abedi, was a university dropout loser.
 Why was he called Dumbo?
 Well, why do you think they call it dope?
 On May 22, Abedi bombed kids in Manchester, England.

 For half a century now, marijuana has been overwhelmingly politically correct among the faculty and students on college campuses.
 Thus as with many controversial research topics, the inherent bias for and against marijuana can easily produce false study results.